ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

 let t = Br (Br (Lf, 1, Lf), 2, Br (Br (Lf, 3, Lf), 4, Lf));;
 ```

+Notice that we give the type parameter `'a` before the type name.
+A `Lf` leaf
-A `Lf` leaf holds no information, just like an empty list.
-A `Br` branch holds
+holds no information, just like an empty list.
+A `Br` branch holds a left tree,
-a left tree, a value of type `'a` and a right tree.
-Now we can write recursive
+a value of type `'a` and a right tree.
+In our example, we built an integer
+tree, but any type can be used.
+Now we can write recursive and polymorphic
-and polymorphic functions over these trees, by pattern matching on our new
+functions over these trees, by pattern matching on our new constructors:
-constructors:

 ```ocamltop
 let rec total t =